 Being outdoorsy doesn’t mean being decked head to toe in the latest outdoor gear.
 It doesn’t require you to go on a conquest to do the most difficult objective you can think of.
 Being outdoorsy means one thing: you enjoy getting outside.
 Period.

 If I hadn’t allowed myself to try something that seemed a little scary then I would have never found my true calling in life.

-The outdoors has this incredible way of course correcting our lives.
-We are able to process the things that bother us and come to learn more about ourselves.
+The outdoors has this incredible way of course-correcting our lives.
+The experience leaves us better able to process the things that bother us and we come to learn more about ourselves.
 Each and every time we are outside there is the opportunity to learn something new, to grow as a person, and to have a few smiles along the way.

 Despite my traumatic first experience in the outdoors, that sun-baked sleeping pad got me back outside.
 To anyone who has trepidations about sleeping in the wilderness, just go for it.
 You never know where your adventure will lead you.